Skip to Main Content

 Brian Rivard

-Brian Rivard is an Adjunct Professor at the Ivey Business School and Director of Research for the Ivey Energy Policy and Management Centre.
+Brian Rivard is an Adjunct Professor at the Richard Ivey School of Business, Western University and a member of the Market Surveillance Panel, an independent body that monitors, investigates and reports on activities and behaviour in Ontario’s electricity sector.
 His area of expertise and study is electricity market design and regulation.
 Brian has experience as an energy consultant, most recently as a Principal at Charles River Associates.
-He also worked for the Independent Electricity System Operator (IESO) as Director of Markets.
+He also worked as Director of Markets for the Independent Electricity System Operator (IESO).
+While working at the IESO, Brian was responsible for providing analysis of the impacts of changes to the IESO Market Rules, Market Design, government policies, and other industry initiatives.
 For almost 15 years at IESO, he helped support the development of market-based approaches to managing Ontario’s electricity system needs.
 In addition, Brian spent six years as a senior economist with the Canadian Competition Bureau.
-He has written articles for various publications such as the Energy Journal, Canadian Competition Record, Antitrust Law Journal, and the Journal of Economic Theory as well as chapters included in Competition Policy and Intellectual Property Rights in the Knowledge-Based Economy and Payments Systems in the Global Economy: Risks and Opportunities.
+He has written articles for various publications such as the Energy Journal, Canadian Competition Record, Antitrust Law Journal, and the Journal of Economic Theory as well as chapters included in Competition Policy and Intellectual Property Rights in the Knowledge-Based Economy, Payments Systems in the Global Economy: Risks and Opportunities, and The Guide to Energy Market Manipulation.
 He has also provided expert testimony before the US Federal Energy Regulatory Commission and the Ontario Energy Board.
-He received his MA and PhD in Economics from the University of Western Ontario.
+He received his MA and Ph.D. in Economics from the University of Western Ontario.

 Brandon Schaufele